 - h.
-During 2d MAW tactical flight (TACAIR) operations (SAR Condition 1), PEDRO will be manned and launched in no less than 15 minutes to commence a search for downed aircrew.
-Unless directed by competent authority, PEDRO will not wait for additional agencies.
-Additional aircraft may be requested, if available, to assist in search operations, transporting HRT to the mishap site, or to assist ground vehicles in locating the mishap site.
-The primary radio air/ground communications with PEDRO will be over the VMR-1 Squadron Common frequency of 323.700 MHz for ARFF.
-The ARFF command vehicle shall monitor a UHF AM handheld radio with 323.700 MHz preset.
-As a secondary means, ARFF CONV or FIRE CONV (for CPF&ES nets) can be used (PEDRO shall monitor these nets depending on which agency is on scene).
-For other SAR aircraft, the universal SAR UHF frequency of 282.800 MHz shall be used. - i.
+USCG or USAF SAR aircraft may be requested, if available, to assist in search operations, transporting HRT to the mishap site, or to assist ground vehicles in locating the mishap site.
+The ARFF command vehicle shall monitor a UHF AM handheld radio tuned to 243.000 MHz (Guard).
+SAR aircraft normally monitor Guard and the universal SAR UHF frequency of 282.800 MHz. - i.
 Once on scene, Incident Command will be established.
-The CP will be set-up upwind and in the vicinity of the mishap site.
+The CP will be set-up upwind if possible and in the vicinity of the mishap site.
 If local emergency management agencies are already on scene, the MCASCP Incident Commander will receive a transfer of command briefing per local protocol and mutual aid agreements under the ICS.
 Decisions must be made based on actual conditions, unique circumstances and on-scene observations.
 Marine Corps Air Station Cherry Point maintains numerous Memorandums of Understanding (MOUs) with the local municipalities that allow for seamless communication and cooperation in response to both military and civil emergencies.
-Per reference (n), the CO of MCASCP may declare a temporary National Defense Area (NDA) if required for off-station mishaps thereby allowing MCASCP responders to assume Incident Command. - j.
+Per reference (n), the CO of MCASCP may declare a temporary NDA if required for off-station mishaps thereby allowing MCASCP responders to assume Incident Command. - j.
 It is paramount that personnel accountability be established and maintained at the mishap site by the Incident Commander.
 The AODO shall ensure an accurate roster of Station personnel responding in the convoy is maintained prior to the convoy departing.
 Convoy procedures are in paragraph 7 of this chapter. - k.
 If the mishap site is not accessible by vehicle, the situation may require response by the ARFF HRT.
-The HRT will be transported by SAR or another helicopter in order to conduct any aircrew rescue operations and aircraft fire-fighting per reference (c). - 1.
-For situations requiring immediate security measures where vehicle traffic is not accessible, the SES SRT may also be transported by SAR helicopter or coordination can be made through the EOC for 2d MAW helicopter support in order to establish security.
-The Provost Marshal shall coordinate security instructions with local law enforcement on-scene per references (m), (n), and (o).
+The HRT may be transported by SAR or another helicopter if available in order to conduct any aircrew rescue operations and aircraft firefighting per reference (c). - l.
+For situations requiring immediate security measures where vehicle traffic is not accessible, the SES SRT may also be transported by helicopter with coordination through the EOC for 2d MAW helicopter support.
+The Chief of Police shall coordinate security instructions with local law enforcement on-scene per references (m), (n), and (o).